 5. Make an easy-to-scan email

 Many studies have shown that people do not read every word of an email from the beginning to the end.
 They scan the content starting from the top left corner and stop at the subject lines and images.
 Only then, if bold text or images capture their attention, will they read the rest.
 This is the so-called “F” reading pattern described by Jakob Nielsen.

 Nielsen’s study found that web users skip over the small-letter content, resulting in an F-shaped reading pattern.
-Relevant words and images on the left side of the screen tend to get more attention than things on the right, so consider putting the keywords to the left side of the email.
+Relevant words and images on the left side of the screen tend to get more attention than things on the right, so consider putting the keywords on the left side of the email.

 This part of the email and the footer (which we will discuss later) should be the most stable and consistent parts of your email messages.
-They are like your signature, prerequisite for your reliability as a brand.
+They are like your signature, a prerequisite for your reliability as a brand.

-7. Finalize Right with Email Footer
+7. Finalize right with email footer

-8. Optimize Your Newsletter for Image Blocking (Applicable for B2B emails)
+8. Optimize your newsletter for image blocking (applicable for B2B emails)

-Almost every major email client has images enabled by default – especially now when the majority of emails are opened on mobile devices.
+Almost every major email client has images enabled by default – especially now that the majority of emails are opened on mobile devices.
 So if your audience uses Gmail, Yahoo, and other leading email clients, you don’t have to worry much about images in your emails.

 However, some business email clients (mostly applicable for B2B business communication) have images disabled by default and their internal spam filtering may not look favorably on all image emails.